soiroll/livecap-cli/README.md

 See [`docs/dev-docs/testing/README.md`](docs/dev-docs/testing/README.md) for the full test matrix, optional extras, and troubleshooting tips.

-### FFmpeg setup (future use)
+### FFmpeg setup

-Integration tests currently use a stub FFmpeg manager, so additional binaries are not required to run `pytest tests`.
-When Issue #21 adds MKV extraction coverage, download FFmpeg/FFprobe (for example from [ffbinaries-prebuilt](https://github.com/ffbinaries/ffbinaries-prebuilt/releases)), place them under `./ffmpeg-bin/`, and set `LIVECAP_FFMPEG_BIN` to that path so CI/local runs stay offline.
-The directory is already ignored by git so each environment can supply its own binaries.
+Most integration tests use a stub FFmpeg manager, but the MKV-based extraction regression from Issue #21 exercises the real FFmpeg path.
+To run that test locally, download FFmpeg/FFprobe (for example from [ffbinaries-prebuilt](https://github.com/ffbinaries/ffbinaries-prebuilt/releases)), place them under `./ffmpeg-bin/`, and set `LIVECAP_FFMPEG_BIN` to that path so CI/local runs can resolve the binaries without additional downloads.
+The `ffmpeg-bin/` directory is ignored by git so each environment can supply its own binaries.

 ## Documentation & Further Reading